 Here's a good example of step-by-step instructions:

-If you're still not sure about what to include, please see more examples in our instruction guidelines.
+If you're still not sure about what to include, please see more examples in our examples section for App Review.

 In certain cases, you may need the reviewer to reproduce a certain behavior or experience available only to a specific test user.
 If this is the case, you can add this user to your submission on the App Review page.
 In the Items in Review section, you'll see a Test User (optional) section that allows you to type the name of the user you wish to be used in your review.

 The only test users available here are those listed as Test Users in the Roles section of your app.
 Please do not share Facebook login credentials for users in your review instructions.

 Learn more about how to create a test user.

 Before approving your request for user_likes, your reviewer will need to confirm that your app provides a unique experience to users based on the like info it receives from them.
 To do this, our review team will test your app with a variety of test users, each with a different set of likes and interests.